waptik/epubgen/README.md

-# epub-gen-memory - a library to make EPUBs from HTML
+# epub-gen-memory -- a library to make EPUBs from HTML

 Generate EPUB books from HTML with a simple API in Node.js or the browser.

 See [JSZip Support table](https://stuk.github.io/jszip/) for which engines are supported.
+In addition, browsers need to support `fetch` as well as `DOMParser` to replace `node-fetch` and `jsdom`.

 ------

 This EPUB library will generate the needed files, as well as download all referenced images.
 Note that all fonts and all images respectively are downloaded in parallel, so please keep that in mind when adjusting `fetchTimeout`.

-In addition, browsers need to support `DOMParser` to replace `jsdom`.

 Note that in the browser, only images on servers with CORS enabled can be downloaded.